-For one day – or a week change your behavior by doing the opposite of what you normally do – and see how it changes how you feel, think or act.
+For one day – or a week change your behaviour by doing the opposite of what you normally do – and see how it changes how you feel, think or act.
 For example…..

 Turn routine into surprising – I’m a big fan of trying new things – even as simple as a slightly different food (that’s why you get posts on things like Brussels sprout juice on here!)

-Turn passive into active – whether that by doing more exercise, or reaching out for something you’ve always wanted rather than waiting for it to come to you
+Turn passive into active – whether that means swapping an evening passively sitting in front of the television for a more active night doing something like bowling or reaching out for something you’ve always wanted rather than waiting for it to come to you

 Turn dull into vibrant – your outfit or your conversation